 The Vessel Flag legislation (SB 1546) filed by Senator Baxley and Representative Altman (HB 1225) caught our eye as it was an expansion from airboats to all vessels.
 Our office met with the sponsors and asked questions and expressed concerns about the broadness of the bill as written.
 Again, the bills have not been placed on the agenda as of the writing of this report.
 The House bill only has two committees of reference.
 Time is running out on this legislation as committee meetings will be wrapping up during the eighth week and the bills have yet to move.
 However, nothing is officially off the radar until Sine Die.
+Tick tock.....

 Senate Bill 198 Seagrass Mitigation passed the Senate Environment and Natural Resource Committee as a Committee Substitute.
 The bill passed 3-2.
 The bill is still waiting to be heard in the Senate Community Affairs Committee meeting.
 The bill was not on the agenda as of the writing of this report.
 The House companion, House Bill 349, is waiting to be heard in its second committee of reference.
 Again, as of the writing of this report the bills have not been placed on agendas.
+This bill is probably dead for this Legislative Session, but I expect to see it again in the future.

 Also, Senate Bill 1432 regarding Vessel Anchoring passed the Senate Environment and Natural Resource Committee with an amendment.
 The bill is now a Committee Substitute and passed 5-0.
 This bill passed the Senate Community Affairs Committee as a Committee Substitute for Committee Substitute.
 The bill passed 9-0.
 The Senate Bill passed the Senate Rules Committee on February 15th with a vote of 17-0.
 The bill passed on the Senate floor 38-0.
-The bill is now in Message to the House.
+The bill was in Message to the House when a House member filed an amendment to the bill striking the word "consecutive" from the anchoring statutes passed last year that required "consecutive 45 days".
+Marine Industries Association of Florida and Marine Industries Association of Palm Beach opposed the change as it would be hard to enforce and could be used to harass boaters.
+The amendment was ultimately withdrawn by Representative Duggan, the sponsor of the amendment and the anchoring bill last Session.
+Unfortunately, yet again, BOAT US did not oppose the language filed in the amendment.
 The House companion, House Bill 1065 its first committee this week 16-0.
 The bill passed the House Agriculture, and Natural Resources Appropriations Subcommittee on February 14th with a 14-0 vote.
 The bill passed the House State Affairs Committee February 21st with a vote 22-0.
-The bill is now ready for the House floor.
-This bill is positioned to pass.
+The bill was taken up on the House floor and the Senate bill was substituted.
+The bill has officially passed and is waiting to be sent to the Governor for approval.
+This is a prime example how all bills can become vehicles for bad legislation.

 Thank you for allowing us to be your voice in Tallahassee.
-Please let us know if you would like us to add anything to the report.